-Snap-on's exit and disposal accrual activity for 2014 and 2015 is as follows:

-The exit and disposal accrual of \$4.1 million as of 2015 year end is expected to be fully utilized in 2016.

-Snap-on expects to fund the remaining cash requirements of its exit and disposal activities with available cash on hand, cash flows from operations and borrowings under the company's existing credit facilities.
+In 2016, the company's Repair Systems & Information Group recorded \$0.9 million of severance costs for exit and disposal activities, all of which qualified for accrual treatment; no costs for exit and disposal activities were recorded in 2015.
+In 2014, Snap-on recorded \$6.5 million of severance costs for exit and disposal activities, all of which qualified for accrual treatment.
+The exit and disposal accrual of \$2.8 million as of 2016 year end is expected to be fully utilized in 2017.
+Snap-on anticipates funding the remaining cash requirements of its exit and disposal activities with available cash on hand, cash flows from operations and borrowings under the company's existing credit facilities.
 The estimated costs for the exit and disposal activities were based on management's best business judgment under prevailing circumstances.